 If the basement walls are to be poured against a waterproofing system, which will be placed against the exposed bedrock face.
-Below the bedrock surface, a nominal coefficient for at-rest earth pressure of 0.05 is recommended in conjunction with a bulk unit weight of 24.5 kN/m3 (effective 15.5 kN/m3).
+Below the bedrock surface, a nominal coefficient for at-rest earth pressure of 0.05 is recommended in conjunction with a bulk unit weight of 24.5 kN/m (effective 15.5 kN/m).

-Where soil is retained, the conditions can be well-represented by assuming the retained soil consists of a material with an angle of internal friction of 30 degrees anda drained unit weight of 20 kN/m3.
+Where soil is retained, the conditions can be well-represented by assuming the retained soil consists of a material with an angle of internal friction of 30 degrees and a drained unit weight of 20 kN/m.

-Where undrained conditions are anticipated (i.e. below the groundwater level), the applicable effective (undrained) unit weight of the retained soil can be taken as 13 kN/m3, where applicable.
+Where undrained conditions are anticipated (i.e. below the groundwater level), the applicable effective (undrained) unit weight of the retained soil can be taken as13 kN/m, where applicable.
 A hydrostatic pressure should be added to the total staticearth pressure when using the effective unit weight.

-5.7 Pavement Design
+5.7 Pavement Structure